roshiajin-kunai/sakkamade.github.io/_posts/doll/2021-02-14-autodoll-extra-4.md

 "I see.
 As expected of next Creator.
 Or rather, you was born to be a symbol of this planet, I guess."
 "Hoh-hoh," Yggdrasil puffed her insignificant chest, "Yugg-chan has yet had the highest specs ever since Yugg-chan was born.
 Well, Yugg-chan still cannot control all the specs freely."
 "Amazing," Hinagiku thought so from the depths of her heart; "both Lydia and Yuuyami deserves admiration for producing an intelligent life of this level."
-"Mamas having a high specs also!" once again Yggdrasil puffed a chest. "...That's not the point now.
+"Mamas are the bearers of high specs also!" once again Yggdrasil puffed a chest. "...That's not the point now.
 Why impossible?
 You don't have an idea of how to apologise?"
 "This is not.
 When the world changed a shape, Nagisa... the one I wanted apologise to had passed away.
 Physically, I mean."